What is a Soft Tissue Injury?

 In order to make a successful claim, you need to show that the injury was avoidable, and was a direct result of someone else’s actions, or the lack of actions required to prevent it.
 Example situations can include:

-– A whiplash injury caused in a car accident when another driver was at fault.
+- A whiplash injury was caused in a car accident when another driver was at fault.

 - An injury caused by a work accident, when the employer hadn’t properly followed health and safety requirements.

 - Harm sustained during an accident at a leisure facility, where proper safety measures weren’t in place.

 Shortly after your accident, you may be offered an early settlement by the potentially liable party, in a bid to avoid court action.
 This no-fuss settlement is known as ‘third party capture’.
 While this may be tempting as it avoids legal fuss, guaranteeing a quick payment without the stress and hassle of legal action, it’s best to wait a while before accepting the offer – you could be missing out on the proper compensation amount.

 To get the full amount of compensation your injury deserves, it’s often best to reject an early offer and employ the services of a solicitor.
 Your usual solicitor may not consider the potential compensation to be enough to make the case worth taking on, and they may in any event not have the experience to properly prosecute the case, so arrange a consultation with a properly qualified and experienced personal injury lawyer.
 They will ask you to sign a contract setting out payment terms, including what percentage of the compensation award they will charge as a fee.

 Once the defendant knows you’ve hired a lawyer, you may at this point be offered another, better, early settlement offer.
 Consider this carefully, and ask your lawyer if it’s realistic to seek more, or if it’s better to avoid hassle and further stress by settling.
 However, if it goes to court, as a rough guide you can expect the following amounts:

 Whiplash injury – between £2,000 and £6,000, or more if the damage is permanent